Kealan Doyle (Founder)

 CAMBODIA RESTORES THE NATURAL SEABED TO BRING BACK THE SPECIES

 It is vital we rebuild our ocean eco-systems by rewilding devastated areas.
 Rewilding is a concept that is sweeping the world and has mainly been done on land.
 However, through the hard work of everyone at Marine Conservation Cambodia (MCC) in the project in Cambodia, there are moves going ahead to restore (rewild) the seabed to bring back all the species big and small that should live there.
 The evidence is already showing that around the project site at Koh Rong Samleon Island the seabed is restoring itself and species are returning.
 This is the only way forward to preserve the planet for the future.

 BECOME A PART OF OUR SEAHORSE ALLIANCE

-We strongly believe in partnerships in conservation and with this in mind we are setting up the Seahorse Alliance which will bring together Individuals, projects, organisations and governments from around the world to come together to work as a group to preserve the marine environment using the seahorses as its enigmatic symbol.
-The Seahorse Alliance, the first of its kind in the world and will:-
+We strongly believe in partnerships in conservation, and with this in mind we are setting up the Seahorse Alliance which will bring together individuals, projects, organisations and governments from around the world to work as a group to preserve the marine environment, using seahorses as its enigmatic symbol.
+The Seahorse Alliance is the first of its kind in the world and will:-

 - Form partnerships around the world